nvaulin/Geroprotectors_selection/geroprotectors/geroprotectors_report.md

-#  Transcriptomics-Based Screening for Pharmacological Treatments to Defer Aging
+#  Transcriptomics-Based Screening for Pharmacological Treatments to Defer Agin

 This project aims to reproduce treatment-screening procedure developed by Georges Janssens et al. {cite}`janssens2019transcriptomics`.